github/training-kit/paths/graphql/01-introduction.md

   nav: "github-graphql"
 main-content: |

-    When working on a projects, it is common to hard code relevant data.
-The only problem with this solution is that you are going to need to update that data - which could be yearly, monthly, weekly, or even daily!
-Some examples of data you might want to work with could be gathering the number of commits you made over a period of time, your favorite sports team's record, or information regarding weather patterns in your area.
+    When working on projects, it is common to hard code relevant data.
+The only problem with this solution is that you are going to need to update that data yearly, monthly, weekly, or even daily!
+Some examples of data you might want to work with could be:

+    - gathering the number of commits you made over a period of time
+    - your favorite sports team's record, or
+    - information regarding weather patterns in your area.

-    What if I told you that there are systems already in place that can enable you to gather the precise data you want and display it, **and** it will automatically update?
+    What if I told you that there are systems already in place that can enable you to gather the precise data you want, display it, **and** it will automatically update?
 Allow us to introduce you to APIs.

     **INSERT API WAVING IMG**